 Activity or Project Description Specific actions or project that will be completed to produce specific outputs and demonstrate progress toward the outcome.
 Collaborative Partners Responsible parties and partners involved in implementation of the activity.
 Anticipated Outputs of Activity What the CIP intends to produce, provide or accomplish through the activity.
 Goals of Activity (short and/or Long-term) Where relevant and practical, provide specific, projected change in data the CIP intends to achieve.
-Goals should be measureable.
+Goals should be measurable.
 Progress toward Outcome Timeframe Proposed completion date or, if appropriate, "ongoing".
 Resources Needed Where relevant identify the resources needed to complete the activity.
 Plans for Evaluating Activity Where relevant, how will you measure or monitor change?
-Status of Project/ Activity Completed, Ongoing, Abandoned leadership and enga agement of judges who presi de over juvenile dependency cases Work with judges to create and deliver a biennial program that will prepare judges to better lead model court teams and improve judicial handling of dependency cases JCIP, JELI Biennial one-day training highlighting judicial leadership and reviewing dependency cases Improve judicial leadership of model court teams Increase judicial knowledge about child well-being issues Complete for 2017 convening, 4/2019, and 4/2021 Staff time Participant evaluations 2017 convening complete; planning for 2019 convening not yet begun Project 5 - Plan and deliver biennial Mini-Child Abuse and Neglect Institute ( (mini-CANI) for new juvenile judges 5 Plan and deliver two-day mini-CANI training for new juvenile judges JCIP, Circuit courts Two-day training for new juvenile judges Increase understanding for new juvenile judges of juvenile law, juvenile court processes, and juvenile performance measures Complete for 2018; 6/2020 Staff time; funding Participant evaluations Complete for 2018; Not begun for 2020 Project 6 - Develop and dis seminate Oregon-sp ecific child sex trafficking ber nch card Work with members of the Trafficking Advisory Committee and judges to develop Oregon-specific content for a trafficking bench card JCIP, Trafficking Advisory Committee, Judges Oregon Specific Trafficking Bench Card Improve ability of judges and Model Court Teams to recognize cases that may involve a trafficking victim.
+Status of Project/ Activity Completed, Ongoing, Abandoned Work with judges to create and deliver a biennial program that will prepare judges to better lead model court teams and improve judicial handling of dependency cases JCIP, JELI Biennial one-day training highlighting judicial leadership and reviewing dependency cases de over juvenile dependency cases Improve judicial leadership of model court teams Increase judicial knowledge about child well-being issues Complete for 2017 and 2019 convening, convening in 2021 has not occurred yet Staff time Participant evaluations 2017 and 2019 convening complete; planning for 2021 convening not yet begun Plan and deliver two-day mini-CANI training for new juvenile judges JCIP, Circuit courts Abuse and Neglect Institute ( Two-day training for new juvenile judges ecific child sex trafficking ber mini-CANI) for new juvenile judges Increase understanding for new juvenile judges of juvenile law, juvenile court processes, and juvenile performance measures nch card Complete for 2018; 6/2020 Staff time; funding Participant evaluations Complete for 2018; Not begun for 2020 Work with members of the Trafficking Advisory Committee and judges to develop Oregon-specific content for a trafficking bench card JCIP, Trafficking Advisory Committee, Judges Oregon Specific Trafficking Bench Card Improve ability of judges and Model Court Teams to recognize cases that may involve a trafficking victim.
 Improve ability of judges and Model Court Teams to offer appropriate interventions when a trafficking victim is identified.
-6/2019 Ongoing 12/2019 Staff time Feedback from judges on usefulness of bench card Ongoing
+12/2019 09/2020 Staff time Feedback from judges on usefulness of bench card Ongoing